Narrative

 Personal Reflection

-- Where in your life do you feel too weak, too small, or too unimportant for God to use?
-How might He be calling you 'strong' even now?
+• Where in your life do you feel too weak or insignificant for God to use, and how might His presence change that?

 A Challenge For You